 Educational Partnerships: An Innovative Approach to Nursing Shortages Can Help Health Care Companies

 An education partnership can help health care companies get ahead of predicted nursing shortages.
-Purdue University Global partners with health care organizations all over the country to create customized employee development programs that can help build your workforce and solve staffing shortages.
+Purdue Global partners with health care organizations all over the country to create customized employee development programs that can help build your workforce and solve staffing shortages.

 A Purdue Global education partnership can help you attract, develop, and retain nurses.
 Advantages of such a program include:

 - Lower employee turnover

 - Cost savings by promoting from within rather than recruiting and training new employees